minenwerfer/semantic-api/README.md

   $id: 'pet',
   required: [
     'name'
-    // The below would produce TS diagnostics since 'age' does not exist on
-    // keyof TDescription['properties'].
+    // error! '"age"' is not assignable to keyof TDescription["properties"]
     // 'age'
   ],
   properties: {